The Sampling value is described here.

 Clicking on the Select … button will open the following dialog window:

-Use the first 5 options to select the type of layers/layersets or alpha channels should be displayed in the field below.
+Use the 5 available options to select the type of layers/layersets or alpha channels should be displayed in the field below.
 All layers/layersets and alpha channels that were saved in Photoshop/BodyPaint 3D will be shown in the display field and can be displayed by double clicking on the image (use the

 What’s meant by … the first 5 options … ?